Hardware Configuration II

 '/etc/lilo.conf' vs. '/etc/modules.conf'

 GNU/Linux may use drivers in two different ways: as part of the kernel itself or as modules.
-Nowadays it is commonplace practice to take modules rather than built-in drivers whenever possible:- The Linux kernel must be kept in system memory all the time.
-The bigger the kernel the less system resources remain for other tasks.
+Nowadays it is commonplace practice to take modules rather than built-in drivers whenever possible:

 - Most modules are loaded when needed and unloaded after not having been needed for one minute.
 This ensures efficient use of system resources.